davidmm01/recipebook2/README.md

 3. Enable **Authentication**:
    - Go to Authentication > Sign-in method
    - Enable "Email/Password"
-4. Enable **Firestore Database**:
-   - Go to Firestore Database > Create database
-   - Start in production mode (we'll add security rules later)
-5. Get your Firebase config:
+4. Get your Firebase config:
    - Go to Project Settings > General
    - Scroll to "Your apps" and click web icon to register app
    - Copy the Firebase configuration